StevenBlack/timesheet/README.md

 ```
 ## Raw input from MacJournal export

-Selecting a bunch of dates in MacJournal then right+click ➡️ rExport gives me a bunch of dates, each day looks like this:
+Selecting a bunch of entries in MacJournal then right+click ➡️ Export gives me a bunch of dates, each day looks like this:

 ```
 Date: 1 December 2021 at 12:15